Where are you from and what brought you to London?

 What have you done before setting up Sibling?

 Cozette McCreery: I met Sid at Bella Freud’s.
-I’d worked for her just before that, I was doing sales for Galliano in Paris and then after that I worked for a jeweller called Solange Azagury-Partridge and on top of that I have always been involved in clubs and sort of DJ scene, for a long time, then did BoomBox and then Ponystep.
+I’d worked for her just before that, I was doing sales for Galliano in Paris and then after that I worked for a jeweler called Solange Azagury-Partridge and on top of that I have always been involved in clubs and sort of DJ scene, for a long time, then did BoomBox and then Ponystep.
 Still continue quite a few of these things at the same time and then Sibling is the main thing.

 Joe Bates: I sort of started my own line by accident.
 When I graduated, my final collection got bought, and so without even thinking about it, I started a business and that went on for many years.
 Then I moved up to New York and worked there and came back and started another business with a friend of mine, like an urban streetwear company, denim based, that was very successful.
 We all freelanced on many people, but then I suppose after that the biggest thing was starting Sibling.